Lady Midday – ‘Poludnica’- An Evil, Elusive Female Field-Spirit In Slavic Beliefs That Comes To Kill At Noon

 Ancient people did not fully understand natural phenomena and blamed Lady Midday for the harm caused by the sun's extreme heat.

-Probably she was identified with summer whirls frequently occurring on hot days before the approaching storm.
-Today we understand that this sudden weather change arises and then disappears as quickly as it appeared.
+She was probably identified with summer whirls, which frequently occurred on hot days before the approaching storm.
+Today, we understand that this sudden weather change arises and then disappears as quickly as it appears.

 It is also possible that heat illness due to an exposure to heat that is widely known in modern science as 'sunstroke' was by ancient people explained as the evil attack by Poludnica – the Lady Midday.